okfn/opendefinition/source/open-definition-dev.markdown

 carry a different name or version number from the original work, or otherwise indicate what changes have been made.

-*TODO*: Consider broadening to cover everything related to trademarks, in line with recent licenses.
-(Same issue was noted by Stefano Zacchiroli in our email to us.)
+    LV: We should consider broadening to cover everything related to trademarks, in line with recent licenses.
+(Same issue was noted by Stefano Zacchiroli in his email to us.)

 #### 3. Access and Restrictions